dannyneil/edbn/README.md

 ```matlab
 example.m
 ```
+This will train a network on the MNIST handwritten digit database to get greater than 92% accuracy, then run it on a spiking neuron network.

+### Questions
-Please feel free to reach out if you have any questions or difficulties.
+Please feel free to reach out here if you have any questions or difficulties.
+I'm happy to help guide!